optimumfuturist/swc-webpack-npm-starter/README.md

  * In progress

 ### 5. Tests your modules
- * Test your modules in browsers and nodejs imports
+ * Test your modules in browsers and nodejs modules
  * In your terminal, run `npm run build` and then copy the bundled js file from **lib** directory into **examples** directory.
  * For **nodejs** In your terminal, run `node examples/node-example.js` and test the results.
  * For **browsers** In your terminal, run `npm start`, then go to http://localhost:5001 and test the results.